Staying Resilient in Uncertain Times: The New COVID-19 Reality

 The economic and psychological ripple effects of the COVID-19 quarantine are just beginning to be felt.

 As of this writing, over 30 million Americans have filed for unemployment.
-According to Forbes, the Department of Labor reported unemployment rate of 14.74% unemployment rate may actually be as high as 20% with adjusted numbers.
+According to Forbes, the Department of Labor reported an unemployment rate of 14.74% unemployment rate may actually be as high as 20% with adjusted numbers.
 The Federal Reserve warned that the coronavirus economic freeze could eventually send the unemployment rate above 32% and cause at least 50% of companies to lay off employees.

 This has created a highly stressful environment for everyone.
 Finding ways to cope during these difficult times is crucial to your mental and physical health.